ERP / ExRP an OCD treatment

 What Is OCD?

-OCD is a disorder with a long history.
-Its presence has been documented for thousands of years.
+OCD is a disorder with a long history, documented for thousands of years.
 OCD is characterized by the presence of either obsessions, compulsions, or both.
+It affects approximately 1% to 2% of people and can vary widely in how it presents from one person to the next.

-Obsessions are typically intrusive thoughts that cause anxiety.
-They are difficult to get rid of, despite one’s best efforts.
-Compulsions are activities, often performed repetitively.
-We often experience anxiety when we are not able to perform the compulsion.
+Obsessions are typically unpleasant, intrusive thoughts that cause anxiety.
+They are difficult to get rid of, despite one’s best efforts, and can interfere with completing daily tasks.
+Compulsions are actions (either physical or mental), often performed repetitively.
+Anxiety often increases when a compulsion cannot be completed.
+In cases where both obsessions and compulsions are present, obsessions typically precede compulsions.

 Psychoanalysis

 The modern history of treatment for OCD goes back to the late 19th century.
-The early psychoanalysts wrote about obsessions as symptoms resulting from repressed sexual desires.
+Early psychoanalysts wrote about obsessions as symptoms resulting from repressed sexual desires.
 Treatment for OCD would typically involve psychoanalysis that strove to root out the unconscious cause for an obsession.
-The theory was by making the cause conscious, the symptom would improve.
+The theory was that bringing the cause into conscious awareness would lead to symptom improvement.

 Modern Treatment for OCD